 The course highlights problems and issues of contemporary art and culture.
 It focuses on philosophical aesthetics and on the identification of artistic research trends.
-During the course, the students will study the fundamentals of aesthetic knowledge by analysing crucial passages from tradition to modernity, and will investigate the state of research, in years characterised by cognitive mortification.
+During the course, the students will study the fundamentals of aesthetic knowledge by analysing crucial passages from tradition to modernity, and will investigate the state of research.